 The repetitive sudden movements done in competitive sports can stress the elbow and cause tears to tendons.

-Pacific Rim Orthopaedic Surgeons has a fellowship-trained specialist in hand and wrist surgery.
+Pacific Rim Orthopedic Surgeons has a fellowship-trained specialist in hand and wrist surgery.
 The hand is a very complex organ with multiple joints, and different types of ligaments, tendons and nerves.
 With constant use, it is no wonder that hand injuries are common.
 Hand injuries can result from excessive use, degenerative disorders or trauma.

 Arthritis, tendinitis, and carpal tunnel syndrome are caused by overuse or by repetitive actions like using a computer keyboard.
 Nerves damaged by injury can be disabling and result in loss of hand function.
 It is vital to seek medical help as soon as possible after any hand injury.